 Introduction to proper motorsport vehicle maintenance, repair, and basic chassis tuning according to specifications set by, but not limited to, NHRA, IHRA, UMP, IMCA, and SCCA.
 F

-AFD 298 Motorsport Chassis Analysis
+AFD 298 Motorsport Chassis Analysis 2-6-5

 Application of typical motorsport chassis design, assembly of manufactured frames, and selection of components into a completed chassis for motorsport competition.
-Prerequisite: AFD 297 or department chair approval.
+Prerequisite: AFD 297.
 S

 Automotive Ford ASSET Program